Registering your Cellular Booster

 The cellular carriers, FCC, and booster manufacturers came together to define new technical and operational standards to minimize interference so that boosters could continue to help users in fringe areas while avoiding causing issues everywhere else.

-The 2014 FCC webmaster was clearly a fan of boosters - notice the page title for the FCC consumer booster information page: "Signal Boosters are the Greatest Thing Since Sliced Bread" (seriously!)
+The 2014 FCC webmaster was clearly a fan of boosters - the title page for the original FCC consumer booster information page was: "Signal Boosters are the Greatest Thing Since Sliced Bread" (seriously!)

 This page is now gone from the internet, presumably, the new FCC doesn't like sliced bread or care about boosters.